alfiopuglisi/guietta/docs/reference.rst

 +-----------------+---------------------------------------+-------------+

 * Matplotlib or pyqtraph will only be imported if the M(), PG() or PGI() widgets are used.
-Matplotlib and pyqtgraph are not is not installed automatically together with guietta.
+Matplotlib and pyqtgraph are not installed automatically together with guietta.
 If the M() widget is used, the user must install matplotlib manually, same for PG() and pyqtgraph.

 Buttons support both images and texts at the same time: